Extended Investigation Units 3 and 4

-VCE Extended Investigation presents an opportunity for you to engage in inquiry-based learning, pursue an academic interest and focus on a problem for an extended period of time.
+If you enjoy working independently and you are self-motivated then you will find this subject gives you the opportunity to engage in inquiry-based learning, pursue an academic interest and focus on a problem for an extended period of time.
 As such, it requires a degree of passion, self-motivation and self-organisation to sustain and manage their research interest.

 This course aims to provide you with the skills needed for success at the tertiary level.
 The VCAA Study Design has been developed in consultation with various Australian universities and is intended to develop academic thinking and research skills.

 Critical thinking: In this course you will have the opportunity to engage with a wide variety of texts.
 You will need to continually develop your critical thinking skills in order to differentiate between kinds of arguments and research.
 You will develop your ability to analyse kinds of evidence used to support a view, and distinguish a weak from a strong argument.

 Research methodology: A key component of the course is to establish appropriate research methods that are relevant to the research you are undertaking.
 A research method defines the structure or the types of activities you will undertake to generate an answer to your research question.

 Your chosen area of research: Based on the area of research you have chosen you will read extensively on the topic using a wide range of resources.
 You will be asked to complete a literature review, through which you will develop your understanding of the subject area and refine your research question.